-North Carolina Drunk Driving Accident Attorneys
+North Carolina Drunk Driving Accident Attorney

 Dr Tammy Reed, Emergency Room Trauma Physician

-Tammy was hit by a drunk Driver, in a stolen vehicle, that was high on cocaine.
+Tammy was hit by a drunk driver, in a stolen vehicle, that was high on cocaine.
 The other driver was a 33 year old career criminal that had been arrested 43 times, with no insurance or assets.

 More than 10,000 people die on American highways and roads in alcohol-related accidents each year, according to the CDC.
 That’s 29 deaths in alcohol-related accidents every day, approximately one every 50 minutes.
 In North Carolina, approximately one-third of all traffic fatalities are linked to alcohol-impaired drivers.
 While the number of these accidents and the resulting injuries and fatalities continue to decline every year, even one death or one injury is too many.

 Everyone knows it’s wrong to drive after having a drink or two, but every day thousands of otherwise-responsible Americans get behind the wheel of a vehicle when they are impaired.
 They don’t mean to do harm; they just aren’t thinking clearly.
 However, the reality is that thousands of people die and are injured as a result of this dangerous decision every year.
 It changes the accident victim’s life forever as well as the intoxicated driver’s…and the lives of both of their families.